hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/Week 3/README.md

 ## Learning Experience

-Week-3 focused on understanding the complete block-level verification infrastructure used in the VSDSquadron SoC environment.
+This excercise focused on understanding the complete block-level verification infrastructure used in the VSDSquadron SoC environment.
 I studied a standalone SPI Master verification flow in detail, executed standalone and Caravel-integrated tests, analyzed simulation outcomes, and documented the overall verification methodology.

 This experience strengthened my understanding of firmware-assisted verification, RTL simulation, waveform analysis, debugging techniques, and SoC verification workflows.